mprib/caliscope/README.md

 ```powershell
 pip install pyxy3d
 ```
-Note that this will also install dependencies into the virtual environment, some of which are large (OpenCV, SciPy and Numpy are among the core dependencies).
+Note that this will also install dependencies into the virtual environment, some of which are large (OpenCV, SciPy, Numpy and Mediapipe are among the core dependencies).
 Complete download and installation may take several minutes.

 6. Launch Pyxy3D
 ```powershell